Top Triggers of Autoimmune Disease

 #6.
 Unbalanced microbiome

 The microbiome is the community of trillions and trillions of bacteria living throughout our body and creating either balance or discord.
 When there is a healthy medium of negative and positive bacteria present, we are relatively healthy.
+Bacteria and viruses can also lead to diseases such as Multiple Sclerosis.
 When there is too much good bacteria, it may become “bored” in a sense and begin attacking its own tissue—modern sanitation is one theory as to why so many people these days suffer from autoimmune diseases in the first place.
 In order to maintain balance in our microbiome, a number of factors matter—diet is probably the most important, but stress, drug use, and lack of sleep also play a part.
 Foods that are known probiotics, such as yogurt, pickles, or olives, can help restore a healthy bacteria level.
 When levels are balanced, our bodies have a more regulated immune response, and a greater output of positive hormones.

 #7.
 Environmental Toxins

 Exposure to pollution is only becoming worse.
 Of all the toxic chemicals in the world, the majority of them have been introduced since 1900—a staggering 80,000 synthetic chemicals have been created since then, and only a fraction of a percentage have been tested for safety for consumption or even exposure.
+Autoimmune diseases such as Rheumatoid Arthritis have been linked with air quality as a potential risk factor, check out our post on Air Quality: Potential Risk Factor of Rheumatoid Arthritis to learn more.
 In our homes alone, we use cleaning chemicals, fragrance sprays, scented shampoos, and all other sorts of chemicals on a daily basis.
 Many of these are harsh, and even the slightest exposure can cause negative health effects.
 For those who suffer from allergies, chemical sensitivities are usually also present.
 Even if we don’t start off with chemical sensitivities or autoimmune disorders, prolonged exposure to toxins can bring about such problems.

 While many environmental toxins simply cannot be avoided, it is possible to greatly reduce their presence indoors.
 The EnviroKlenz Mobile System is a state of the art air purification system that removes toxins like volatile organic compounds (VOC’s) from the air, as well as fragrances, allergens, and unpleasant odors.
 Its HEPA certified filtration system, coupled with EnviroKlenz’s unique high-efficiency air cartridge, can purify air within an 850 feet radius.
 The system has three settings to choose from: low, medium, and high.
 Many users of this system report decreased symptoms from allergies, chemical sensitivities, and autoimmune symptoms within days of starting.